This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 UK National Panorama Steel bands – 6pm to 11pm Competition Steelpan extravaganza the night before Carnival – Emslie Horniman’s Pleasance Park, Kensal Road, W10 3DH.

 J’Ouvert – 6am to 9am The traditional celebration before the formal start of Carnival – Starts at Sainsbury’s, Canal Way, Ladbroke Grove, W10 5AA.

 Opening Ceremony – 10am to 10.30am Judging Zone, Great Western Road.

 Notting Hill Carnival Children’s Day Parade – 9am to 5pm – Main event of the day – Parade Route.
 (Carnival Sunday Family Fun Day)

 Adults ‘Dutty Mas’ – 10.30am to 8.30pm Extended J’Ouvert theme (see above) – Parade Route.

 Notting Hill Carnival Adults Day Parade – 10.30am to 8.30pm – Parade Route Sunday and Monday Static Sound Systems 12pm to 7pm Judging Point Closes 8.30pm – Great Western Road / Westbourne Park Road Street.

 Trading 10am to 8pm (K&C) 10am to 7pm (Westminster).

-The official Caribbean carnival starts on a Sunday.
-However, the UK National Panorama Steelband Competition is hosted on Saturday evening.
+The official Caribbean-UK carnival dates in 2023 start on a Sunday.
+However, the UK National Panorama Steel band Competition is hosted on Saturday evenings.